Python Lesson 8: Machine Learning

 plt.legend()

-One of the strengths of k-NN is that the model is very easy to understand, and often gives reasonable performance without a lot of adjustments.
-Using this algorithm is a good baseline method to try before considering more advanced techniques.
-Building the nearest neighbors model is usually very fast, but when your training set is very large (either in number of features or in number of samples) prediction can be slow.
+Overall the results are quite good, with accuracies always larger that 88%, but you can see how the test accuracy increases with the number of neighbors until a maximum is reached.
+One of the strengths of the k-NN algorithm is that the model is very easy to understand, and it often achieves a reasonable performance without a lot of adjustments.
+This algorithm offers a good baseline method before considering more advanced techniques.
+Building the nearest neighbors model is usually very fast, unless your training set is very large (either in number of features or in number of samples) as in this case the calculation of predicted values is computationally expensive.
+This approach often does not perform well on datasets with many features (hundreds or more), and it badly fails when dealing with datasets where most features are zero most of the time (the so called sparse datasets).
+Now we can analyze also the regressor.
+In this case we will generate an artifitial set of data:

 data_reg=datasets.make_regression(n_samples=1000)